Run37927/2800-202210-DTC16/README.md

 ﻿## DTC Team16 2800 Project
 ![Project Image](./public/images/banner.png)

-> A virtual experience for anyone who misses vacation
+> Our team, DTC16, is developing virtual experience webapp to help people who are impacted by social/physical reasons to relive their happiest moments with visual and audio augmentation.
 ---